lacikovaM/06-thesis/README.md

 First thing that make those illustrations pop are onomatopoeias.
 It is used to indicate sound and action.
 All the pictures I have here are frames from the movie except the top left one, which is from the official art book that I own.

 ## SLIDE 16
+Second thing that makes the illustration pop is line art on the characters’ 3D models.
+The artists used a specific software that they trained to create the lines.

+If this had been drawn manually, it would have required an immense amount of labour.
+While this could be considered a form of artificial intelligence, in this context, it doesn't replace the artist but actually assists them.

 ## SLIDE 17
+The second component is CHARACTER DESIGN.

+Great example is in the picture that I have here.
+The creators of this movie wanted to amplify the spider design, so the characters together resemble a huge spider.

+Now – let’s see the individual spiders!

 ## SLIDE 18
+Firstly, the protagonist and hero of the movie – Miles Morales.

 ## SLIDE 19
+He dresses casually —hoodies, jeans, and sneakers— making him already a relatable teenager.

+After Miles gets bitten by radioactive spider - over time, he discovers his unique powers, including invisibility and electricity.

+As he wants to learn his role as Spider-Man, he starts by buying a cheap merch of the Spider-Man suit for kids, obviously it doesn’t fit him.
+During this phase he is animated at only 12 frames per second (to be precise each pose is hold for two seconds).

+## SLIDE 20
+These sketches from the art book are highlighting his journey as a teenager and a superhero.

+## SLIDE 21 & 22
+**`First is the animation of the slides. `**

+A pivotal moment tied to Miles Morales' character development is a famous "Leap of Faith" scene – it symbolizes his confidence as he embraces his identity as Spider-Man.
+This ties to Miles’s version of Spider-man costume design and the 3D model of the environment he is in.

+## SLIDE

+## SLIDE

+## SLIDE

+## SLIDE

+## SLIDE